nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ### Structure of the tool

-Depending on the build process and the console parameters, the diectory structure will vary.
-This will be roughly the structure, when built on a Microsoft Windows OS via PyInstaller:
 ```
-Script Directory
+Repo Directory
 ├── Logs                    Log directory.
 Gets created when the first log is written.
 ├── Schemas                 The storage for the schemas.
-    └── default.json        The default schema, which doubles as a small test case
+    └── default.json        The default schema, which doubles as a small test case.
-├── Default                 Storage for templates and defaults created by pyJSON
+├── Default                 Storage for templates and defaults created by pyJSON.
+├── Indexes                 Storage for search indexes.
 ...
-├── pyJSON.exe              The binary of pyJSON.
-├── pyJSON_conf.json        The config file of pyJSON.
+├── pyJSON.py               The main python file of pyJSON.
-└── pyJSON_interface.ui     The Qt GUI file of pyJSON.
+└── pyJSON_conf.json        The config file of pyJSON.
 ```

 ## Featueres